Kevin Scott (footballer)

 Kevin Watson Scott (born 17 December 1966) is an English former football defender.
-He played over 300 games in the Football League for six different clubs.
+He played over 300 games for six clubs in the Football League.

 Starting his career with Newcastle United in 1984, he spent ten years with the club, playing as captain as the club won the First Division title in 1992–93.
-A big money move to Tottenham Hotspur followed in February 1994.
-However, he did not settle at the club, and instead spent the majority of his three years at the club on loan at Port Vale, Charlton Athletic and Norwich City.
-He made the move to Norwich permanent in 1997, spending two years at the club before leaving the professional game in 1999, shortly after a loan spell with Darlington.
+A move to Tottenham Hotspur followed in February 1994.
+However, he did not settle at the club and instead spent the majority of his three years at the club on loan at Port Vale, Charlton Athletic and Norwich City.
+He moved to Norwich permanently in 1997, spending two years at the club before leaving the professional game in 1999, shortly after a loan spell with Darlington.

 Career

 A former youth player at Middlesbrough, Scott spent just one season with the club before being released.
 He worked at a paper mill and a lumber factory whilst playing part-time for Durham City.
 Spotted by Newcastle United manager Jack Charlton, he was part of a youth side that won the FA Youth Cup in 1985, playing alongside the likes of Joe Allon, Gary Kelly, Brian Tinnion and Paul Gascoigne.

 He helped Willie McFaul's "Magpies" to a 17th-place finish in the First Division in 1986–87.
 He scored twice in six appearances in the 1987–88 campaign, before making 36 starts in the 1988–89 relegation season.
 He then featured 53 times in the 1989–90 season, as new boss Jim Smith led the club to a third-place finish in the Second Division.
-He started 42 of the club's 46 games in the 1990–91 campaign, and played 50 matches as captain under Osvaldo Ardiles in the disastrous 1991–92 season.
-New manager Kevin Keegan handed the captaincy to Brian Kilcline, and United went on to win promotion as the division's champions in 1992–93; Scott scored two goals in 56 league and cup appearances.
+He started 42 of the club's 46 games in the 1990–91 campaign and played 50 matches as captain under Osvaldo Ardiles in the 1991–92 season.
+New manager Kevin Keegan handed the captaincy to Brian Kilcline.
+United went on to win promotion as the division's champions in 1992–93; Scott scored two goals in 56 league and cup appearances.
 He played 18 top-flight games in the first half of the 1993–94 season, before leaving St James' Park on a £850,000 sale to Tottenham Hotspur in February 1994.